apache/druid/.github/pull_request_template.md

 - [ ] added integration tests.
 - [ ] been tested in a test Druid cluster.

-_Check the items by putting "x" in the brackets for the done things.
+Check the items by putting "x" in the brackets for the done things.
 Not all of these items apply to every PR.
 Remove the items which are not done or not relevant to the PR.
-None of the items from the checklist above are strictly necessary, but it would be very helpful if you at least self-review the PR._
+None of the items from the checklist above are strictly necessary, but it would be very helpful if you at least self-review the PR.

 <hr>

-For reviewers: the key changed/added classes in this PR are `MyFoo`, `OurBar`, and `TheirBaz`.
+##### Key changed/added classes in this PR

-_Fill out this section in big PRs to ease navigation in them for reviewers._
+ * `MyFoo`
+ * `OurBar`
+ * `TheirBaz`